Fair Play for Cuba Committee: Lee Harvey Oswald

 On May 26, 1963, Lee Harvey Oswald wrote to the New York City headquarters of FPCC, proposing to rent "a small office at my own expense for the purpose of forming a FPCC branch here in New Orleans".
 Three days later, the FPCC responded to Oswald's letter advising against opening a New Orleans office "at least not ... at the very beginning".
 In a follow-up letter, Oswald replied, "Against your advice, I have decided to take an office from the very beginning."
 On May 29, Oswald ordered the following items from a local printer: 500 application forms, 300 membership cards, and 1,000 leaflets with the heading, "Hands Off Cuba".

 According to anti-Castro militant Carlos Bringuier, Oswald visited him on August 5 and 6 at a store he owned in New Orleans.
 Bringuier was the New Orleans delegate for the anti-Castro organization Directorio Revolucionario Estudantil (DRE).
 Bringuier would later tell the Warren Commission that he believed Oswald's visits were an attempt by Oswald to infiltrate his group.
 On August 9, Oswald turned up in downtown New Orleans handing out Fair Play for Cuba leaflets.
 Bringuier confronted Oswald, claiming he was tipped off about Oswald's leafleting by a friend.
 A scuffle ensued and Oswald, Bringuier, and two of Bringuier's friends were arrested for disturbing the peace.
 Prior to leaving the police station, Oswald requested to speak with an FBI agent.
 Oswald told the agent that he was a member of the New Orleans branch of the Fair Play for Cuba Committee which he claimed had 35 members and was led by A. J. Hidell.
 In fact, Oswald was the branch's only member and it had never been chartered by the national organization.

-On 16 August Oswald returned to pamphleteering, this time with two others and a camera crew from WDSU.
+On 16 August Oswald returned to pamphleteering, this time with two others and a camera crew from New Orleans television station WDSU.
 The two others were an unidentified Cuban man and Charles Hall Steele Jr., who Oswald had found at an employment office and paid $2 for fifteen minutes of his time.